-Hypothesis 1 Subjects receiving a higher commuter tax break accept a longer additional commute when deciding on a new job.
+Hypothesis 1 Subjects receiving a higher commuter tax break will accept a longer additional commute when deciding on a new job.

 While this relationship seems intuitive in theory, it is less evident whether and, if so, how implementing the commuter tax break as a deduction from the income tax base impacts how taxpayers perceive it.
-Theoretically, it should not affect rational decision makers whether we present a tax-deductible amount or the cash effect of the same since they should know their marginal tax rate.
-Nonetheless, several studies show that tax complexity affects how taxes are perceived and, thus, accounted for (for a review, see Blaufus et al. (2022)).
+Theoretically, it should not affect rational decision makers whether we present a tax-deductible amount or an equivalent cash effect since they should know their marginal tax rate.
+Nonetheless, several studies show that tax complexity affects how taxes are perceived and, thus, accounted for (for a review, see Blaufus et al. (2022)).5

 In particular, prior research shows that tax rate complexity increases the probability of erroneous investment decisions for individuals (Boylan and Frischmann, 2006; Rupert et al., 2003; Rupert and Wright, 1998) and corporations (Graham et al., 2017).
-Moreover, tax complexity prevents firms from taking advantage of tax incentives (e.g., Zwick, 2021), and tax complexity leads many people to ignore tax incentives (Blaufus and Ortlieb, 2009; Abeler and Jäger, 2015).
+Moreover, tax complexity prevents firms from exploiting tax incentives (e.g., Zwick, 2021), and tax complexity leads many people to ignore tax incentives (Blaufus and Ortlieb, 2009; Abeler and Jäger, 2015).